Helpful links for São Paulo library visitors. Always verify current hours before visiting.

 Visit any São Paulo library branch with proof of address (utility bill, ID) to register for a free library card.
 Many libraries also offer instant digital cards.

-São Paulo libraries typically close on major public holidays including Christmas, New Year's Day, and Easter.
+São Paulo libraries typically close on major public holidays including Christmas, New Year's Day, and major local public holidays.
 Check the official library website for holiday schedules.

 Yes!
 Visitors can access reading rooms, WiFi, and reference materials.
 Some services like borrowing books may require a temporary membership.